 The aim of the General Product Safety Directive (GPSD) 2001/95/EC is to ensure that only safe products are made available on the market.
 The GPSD applies in the absence of other EU legislation, national standards, Commission recommendations or codes of practice relating to safety of products, complementing sector-specific legislation.
-Specific rules exist for the safety of toys, electrical and electronic goods, cosmetics, chemicals and other product groups.
+Specific rules exist for the safety of toys, electrical and electronic goods, cosmetics, chemicals and other specific product groups.

-GPSD The establishes obligations for hoth businesses and Member State authorities.
-Businesses should place only products which are safe on the market and inform consumers of any risks associated with the products they supply.
+It establishes obligations for both businesses and MSAs.
+Economic operators should place on the market only safe products and inform consumers of any associated risks.
 They have to make sure that dangerous products present on the market can be traced and removed.